-The Global Investment Performance Standards (GIPS Standards) is a set of standardized, industry-wide ethical principles that provide investment firms with guidance on how to calculate and report their investment results to prospective clients.
+The Global Investment Performance Standards (GIPS) is a set of standardized, industry-wide ethical principles that guide investment firms on how to calculate and present their investment results to prospective clients.

 - Investment firms

 - Are a rigorous set of investment performance measurement standards adopted in 37 countries and recognized globally.

 - Enable investors to directly compare one firm’s track record with another firm's record.

 - Include composite presentation, improving transparency by eliminating survivorship biases, misrepresentations and historical data omissions.

 - Evolve to address issues that arise in a dynamic investment industry.

 - Incentive firms to invest significant time and resources into internal risk-control mechanisms and setting performance benchmarks — the hallmarks of reliable long-term success.
 (To claim compliance, an investment firm must demonstrate adherence to comprehensive rules governing input data, calculation methodology, composite construction, disclosures, and presentation and reporting.)